Deploy code changes to the Cloud

 Partial deployments

 The deployment process intelligently checks for the exact file changes between the previously deployed commit and the current one.
-If you have made changes only to files that do not require application restart, such as for example JS, CSS, TXT files, the deployment process detects this and performs a partial deployment, which is much faster.
+If you have made changes only to files that do not require application restart, such as JavaScript, CSS, TXT files, the deployment process detects this and performs a partial deployment, which is much faster.

 Preview deployment for Production

-Preview deployment is replacing the available deployment rollback functionality, which is a slower and complicated process.
-Preview deployment checks that the newly deployed version of the application on Production can start up and pages can be precompiled using a DB copy before switching to the Production DB.
+The preview deployment functionality checks that the newly deployed version of the application on Production can start up and pages can be precompiled using a DB copy from Production before switching to the actual Production DB.
 This is important in case of DB schema changes and Sitefinity upgrades that come with the new deployment package, because if the application fails to start or corrupts the DB copy, the actual Production DB will not be affected.

 Deploy the .NET Core Renderer